 It was better when they asked questions most times.
 If they said anything flat out it was something nobody wanted to hear.
 The boy picked at the burlap of his sack.
 "See about the stock.
-Hunter say I'm to see about it."
+Mr. Henry he say I'm to see about it."

 See that?
 The smile was gone.
-"Hunter?" the man asked.
+"Henry?" the man asked.
 His face was another color now.
 More blood in it.
-"You said Hunter?"
+"You said Henry?"

 "Yes, sir."